 The unicameral Parliament (Kuvendi) represents the legislative branch.
 It consists of 140 seats, which are determined according to a proportional regional system. [] All Parliament members serve a four-year term.
 The internal structure of the Parliament is composed of the Speaker, Deputy Speakers, Bureau of Parliament, Parliamentary Groups, and Parliamentary Commissions.
 Upon a motion by one fourth of its members, the Parliament can create Special Commissions and Investigatory Commissions. [] (See the website of the Parliament: in Albanian, English and French.)

 The executive branch is represented by the President as the Chief of State, Prime Minister as the Head of Government, and the Council of Ministers.

 The President is the head of state and is elected by a three-fifths majority vote of all Parliament members.
-The President serves for up to two terms of five years.
+The President serves for up to two five-year terms.
 Although the position is largely ceremonial, the Constitution does give the President authority to appoint and dismiss from office some civil servants in the executive and judicial branches and to issue decrees.
-(See the website of the President’s office: in Albanian and English.)
+(See the website of the Presidents office: in Albanian and English.)

 All legal acts must be in compliance with the Constitution.
-International treaties and conventions ratified by the Parliament are superior to domestic legislation.
+International treaties and conventions ratified by the Parliament are superior to and supersede domestic laws and legislation.